redbloodking/redbloodking/README.md

 ## Hi there 👋
-This is K1M, an undergraduate at SUSTech.
+This is K1M, an undergraduate at SUSTech.\n
-This is my bilibili account: https://space.bilibili.com/1297986322?
+This is my bilibili account: https://space.bilibili.com/1297986322